jwardsmith/Blue-Team-Scripts/Incident Response/Velociraptor Cheat Sheet.md

 Select a hunt -> Select the Notebook tab -> Click the pencil icon -> Edit VQL -> Click the save icon
 ```

+- Overview:
+  - Lists some key facts about the hunt, including the artifacts run against the host, any parameters provided, and the number of clients that responded to the hunt.
+It also provides a Download button to retrieve all the data from the hunt.

+- Requests:
+  - Provides the actual VQL query that was sent to the clients.

+- Clients
+  - Provides a list of all clients that responded to the hunt.

+- Notebook:
+  - Allows the analyst to customize and format the data reported from the query.

 ### Intial Access Hunt

 - Hunting for phish victims